r-for-random/Slapcode/README.md

 Installation
 -
 Slapcode is exclusively developed using Roblox Studio, so it can only be downloaded as a .rbxm.
 To install it, download Slapcode.rbxm from the files above and insert it into ServerScriptService.
-(Click it and then click 'View raw data'.)
+(Click it and then click 'View raw'.)